 Despite its conclusion, the English Court nevertheless granted Videology substantially similar relief: an injunction against creditor action.
-Specifically, rather than automatic application of an injunction, the Court exercised its discretion to enjoin individual and collective creditor action against 'Limited', after considering factual support from Videology.
+Specifically, rather than automatic application of an injunction, the Court exercised its discretion to enjoin individual and collective creditor action against Limited, after considering factual support from Videology.

-Even though 'Limited's COMI was not in the US, the English Court concluded that 'Limited' had an "establishment" in the US, allowing the Court to recognise the Chapter 11 proceedings of 'Limited' as "foreign non-main proceedings".
-The ancillary insolvency proceedings in the UK, based on the "foreign non-main proceedings" do not automatically enjoin creditors as it would in the case of foreign main proceedings.
+Even though Limited's COMI was not in the U.S., the English Court concluded that Limited had an "establishment" in the U.S., allowing the Court to recognize the Chapter 11 proceeding of Limited as a "foreign non-main proceeding."
+An ancillary insolvency proceeding in the UK based on a "foreign non-main proceeding" does not automatically enjoin creditors as it would in the case of a foreign main proceeding.
 Rather, the UK Court retains the discretion to enjoin creditors, or not, based on the facts and circumstances of the case.

-The English Court took note that the Chapter 11 proceedings were in the advanced stages of a Section 363 sale, including the assets of 'Limited', which would result in the disposition of Videology's assets and distribute the proceeds and assets to its creditors.
+The English Court took note that the Chapter 11 proceeding was in the advanced stages of a Section 363 sale, including the assets of Limited, which would result in the disposition of the Group's assets and distribute the proceeds and assets of the Group to its creditors.

-Appropriately noting its duty to protect the interests of creditors of Great Britain, the Court needed to determine whether the US Section 363 sale would do so.
-Ultimately, the Court was satisfied that the Section 363 sale would fairly distribute the proceeds of the sale among Videology's creditors, who would have a meaningful voice and role in the US Section 363 sale process.
-By declining recognition of 'Limited's US Chapter 11 proceedings as foreign main proceedings, the Court reserved for itself the discretion and ability to evaluate whether the Section 363 sale was fair to the creditors located in Great Britain.
+Appropriately noting its duty to protect the interests of creditors of Great Britain, the Court needed to determine whether the U.S. Section 363 sale would do so.
+Ultimately, the Court was satisfied that the Section 363 sale would fairly distribute the proceeds of sale amongst the Group's creditors, who would have a meaningful voice and role in the U.S. Section 363 sale process.
+By declining recognition of Limited's U.S. Chapter 11 proceeding as a foreign main proceeding, the Court reserved for itself the discretion and ability to evaluate whether the Section 363 sale was fair to the creditors located in Great Britain.
 Section 363 sales can occur at warp speed, are often engineered by pre-petition lenders as an exit strategy, and do not always protect the interests of all stakeholders.
-Particularly vulnerable are foreign creditors
+Particularly vulnerable are foreign creditors.